 If you are looking for a cat that is nimble, intelligent, loving, and playful, this is the cat for you.
 You will never be bored with a Bengal around!

-Bengals also seem to be increasingly prone to progressive retinal atrophy, which is a degenerative eye disease that can lead to blindness.
-This disease is thought to be linked to a lack of taurine in the diet of these cats, so you must ensure Bengals are fed a strictly meat-based diet.
+- Bengals also seem to be increasingly prone to progressive retinal atrophy, which is a degenerative eye disease that can lead to blindness.
+This disease is thought to be linked to a lack of taurine in the diet, so you must ensure your furry friend is fed a strictly meat-based diet.